 Dragon Naturally Speaking

 Dragon Naturally Speaking speech recognition software lets you get more done every day on your computer — quickly and accurately — using your voice.
 It’s the fun, easy way to turn your spoken words into text three times faster than typing and execute simple voice commands.
 Dictate and edit documents, send email, search the Web and use social media with unparalleled speed and comfort.

 Dragon is available for use only on DRC computers.
 If you are interested in being trained in this program, please schedule an Assistive Technology Training.

 Equipment Loans are available for DRC Students who wish to use technology in order to access their course materials.
 Loan items include educational technology such as LiveScribe Echo Smart Pens or Digital Recorders, and Assistive Devices for blind/visually impaired and Deaf/hard of hearing students.
-Approval for these items should be discussed with your Learning Specialist or during an Assistive Technology Consult.
+For more information please contact your Learning Specialist or schedule an Assistive Technology consult with Amanda Jackson.

 The Disability Resource Center (DRC) and Library West have partnered to provide access to assistive technology for DRC students.
 The Accessibility Studio is located in room 335 of Library West, across the hall from the Tutoring Center.
 The studio offers a variety of assistive technology, including Kurzweil 3000, JAWS, MAGic, and a CCTV.
 If you are interested in gaining access to the studio, please provide the information below.

 Once you submit your request and it has been processed, your name, UFID, and GatorLink username will be added to the approved list of individuals.
 Once on this list, you will be able to use your Gator1 Card for swipe access to the Accessibility Studio.
 No reservations are necessary and access will be provided as long as you are an active DRC student.